amio/awesome-micro/README.md

 - [micro-cacheable](https://github.com/fmiras/micro-cacheable) - A micro utility for data caching
 - [micro-health](https://github.com/fmiras/micro-health) - An extension of micro with a Health Check API
 - [micro-notify](https://github.com/pauldariye/micro-notify) - A simple [.notify](https://github.com/bugsnag/bugsnag-js) wrapper to send micro errors to Bugsnag.
+- [micro-logzio](https://github.com/littledumb/micro-logzio) - A middleware for micro framework that logs requests and responses using logz.io service.

 ## Development Tools